FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/cloud-functions.md

 ### 5. Trigger Cloud Function

 The newly created *Cloud Function* will be available as an action when you are adding one.
-For this example, on click of a button, we'll first set the *generatingImage*to *True* and then [trigger the Cloud Function](/actions/actions/cloud-function).
+For this example, on click of a button, we'll first set the *generatingImage*to *True* and then trigger the **Cloud Function Action**.

 <div class="video-container"><iframe src="https://www.loom.
 com/embed/5c712863f95c4fcabd5c3851a3cbe56b?sid=a7ac875f-11b5-4b5a-b3e2-8ae03ce49571" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>